 Tables come in widths ranging from 28 to 35 inches wide.
 This is a matter of both personal preference and what will make your clients most comfortable and secure.
 Narrower tables are good for short practitioners who have a smaller range and wider tables tend to work better for taller folks.
 It’s important to keep in mind that larger clients are going to be more comfortable on wider tables so a narrow table could limit your client base.

-There are three weight numbers you’ll see when shopping for a massage table.
-One is the weight of the actual table which is particularly important for portable massage tables because you want to be able to carry this thing from place to place without injuring yourself.
+There are three weight numbers you’ll see when shopping.
+One is the weight of the actual table which is particularly important for portable unit because you want to be able to carry this thing from place to place without injuring yourself.
 Expect your table to weigh between 30 and 40 pounds.
-The availability of massage table trolleys, which are like small dolly carts built for massage tables, has made this easier to work with and saved a lot of back pain by allowing you to move your table on wheels.

 Static weight is the amount of weight that can be dropped on your table without breaking it.
 Think of this as a Saturday morning cartoons test–what size piano can you drop on your table before the cables break.
 This is normally a very high number which is nice but has very little relevance on a day to day basis.